VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2.md

 ![](/desk.jpg)

 And, alright, I admit, I'm not a typical computer user.
-I have enough devices hooked up that `lsusb` gives me 28 lines of output, I have 3 monitors + a pen display, and my desk is also home to a whole host of lab equipment, a eurorack setup, and other various things.
+I have enough devices hooked up that `lsusb` gives me 36 lines of output<a class="ptr">(15)</a>, I have 3 monitors + a pen display, and my desk is also home to a whole host of lab equipment, a eurorack setup, and other various things.

 Sure, It does actually have a decent sized keyboard tray unlike most where they just expect you to put the keyboard and mouse on top of the desk like some sort of monster, but that tray is still on the small side if I were to use a normal full size keyboard (with numberpad).
 Worse, if I use a normal keyboard my hands tend to hit the sides of the keyboard tray (where the slides attach).
 I've seen a ton of wooden desks with this issue.
 Just move the rails back like 2 inches and angle it.
 Please.
 A lot of desks also skimp on the height of keyboard that can fit in the tray.
 This is a fair trade off, as the better this is the closer it is to your legs when sitting, but still, I've seen multiple where the feet on the keyboard can't be raised to make typing more comfortable otherwise the keyboard tray can't be closed.
 My desk actually sits in a pretty good sweet spot on this, but...